What’s new in 2026

 Workers’ Compensation

-The Workers’ Compensation Act covers most Wisconsin employees if they are injured or become ill due to work.
+Workers’ Compensation covers most Wisconsin employees if they are injured or become ill due to work.
 The Worker’s Compensation Division of the DWD oversees workers’ compensation in Wisconsin.

 In Wisconsin, an employer must have workers’ compensation if they meet one of the following criteria:

-• They have 1 or more employees and have paid gross wages of at least $500 in any calendar quarter for Wisconsin-based work.
+- They have 1 or more employees and have paid combined gross wages of at least $500 in any calendar quarter for Wisconsin-based work.

-• They work in farming and employ at least 6 employees on any 20 days a year.
+- They work in farming and employ at least 6 employees on the same day for 20 days in the calendar year.

 Some limited categories of employees aren’t covered by workers’ compensation insurance, such as domestic servants and certain farm workers.